khulnasoft/integrations-core/btrfs/README.md

 ### Installation

-The Btrfs check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your servers that use at least one Btrfs filesystem.
+The Btrfs check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your servers that use at least one Btrfs filesystem.

 ### Configuration